addr2data/aws-certification-prep/exercises/ex-005_GettingStartedCloudFormation.rst

 View account limits
 -------------------
-Use the following awscli command to verify access to CloudFormation API.
+Use the following awscli command to view your account limits for CloudFormation.

 For more information on CloudFormation account limits:
 `CloudFormation limits <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html>`_